Resources

 Help with a referral in the Washington DC area:

-If you would like help finding an insight-oriented (also known as talk therapy) therapist feel free to email or call, leaving me preferences regarding location, gender and other pertinent information, if any, such as fee considerations.
 I will get back to you with a couple of suggestions.
 Therapists whom I can connect you to are generally “out-of-network providers.”
 The level of fee reimbursement from your insurance company depends on your individual policy.
 Some therapists may have reduced-fee time available.

 If you want to see someone “in network” you must choose from a list provided by your insurance company.
 Additionally, you may wish to consult the online therapist finder, where you can search for a clinician by insurance company, and also by foreign language spoken.